ChangkunYe/OpenSetLabelShift/README.md

 ## License
 Please see LICENSE and LICENSE-openood

-## Questions?
+## Questions
-Pleas raise issues or contact author at changkun.ye@anu.edu.au.
+Please raise issues or contact author at changkun.ye@anu.edu.au.